 Pupils requiring support services will be timetabled as appropriate to their age, stage and curriculum requirements.
-Classroom support may take place through direct intervention from the Inclusion department or indirectly via co-planning lessons with teachers.
+Classroom support may take place through direct intervention from the Inclusion department or through quality-first teaching.
 Intervention sessions may take place outside the classroom but every effort will be made to ensure that pupils are not removed from core classes.
-When timetabling EAL lessons, pupil wellbeing and social opportunities are taken into account.
+When timetabling lessons, pupil wellbeing and social opportunities are taken into account.

-3.1.3 English as an Additional Language (EAL)
+3.2 English as an Additional Language (EAL)